King's Disease III

-King's Disease III is the sixteenth studio album by American rapper Nas.
+King's Disease III is the fifteenth studio album by American rapper Nas.
 It was released on November 11, 2022 through Mass Appeal Records.
 The album is the third entry in Nas' King's Disease series of albums, and acts as a sequel to his 2020 album King's Disease and his 2021 album King's Disease II.
 The album, as with the previous two albums in the series, was executive produced by Nas and American record producer Hit-Boy.
 The album received widespread acclaim from critics.

+At the 66th Annual Grammy Awards, the album was nominated in the Best Rap Album category.

 Background

 On December 24, 2021, Nas surprise-released his fourteenth album Magic.
 On the song "Ugly", Nas confirmed the third installment of the King's Disease series was in the works with the lyrics "KD3 on the way, this just to feed the buzz."
 On the same day, following the release of the album, American record producer Hit-Boy announced via Twitter that he and Nas had begun working on a third King's Disease album.

 On October 18, 2022, Nas announced the album, along with its release date, with a promotional poster via his social media platforms.